SplotyCode/YouTrackDiscordintegration/README.md

 - `YT_TOKEN` YouTrack permanent token (starts with `perm-...`).
 - `DISCORD_TOKEN` Discord Bot token from the Developer Portal.
 - `DISCORD_USER_ID` The numeric Discord user ID to receive DMs.
-  - To obtain: enable Developer Mode in Discord → right-click your profile → Copy User ID.

 ## Build and Run